American Gladiators (1989 TV series)

 American Gladiators is an American competition television program that aired weekly in syndication from September 1989 to May 1996.
 The series matched a cast of amateur athletes against each other, as well as against the show's own "gladiators", in contests of strength and agility.
 Following the success of American Gladiators, other countries began to produce their own versions of the show.
+It finished its run in 1996 after seven seasons, but the show has been revived with the 2008 and 2026 versions aired.

 Background and history

 The concept was originally created in 1982 by Johnny C. Ferraro and Dann Carr.
 Carr gathered the Gladiators and hosted the show, and Ferraro financed and produced the original competition at Erie Tech High School in Erie, Pennsylvania so Ferraro could have the event on film so as to shop the new creation.
 In 1983 Ferraro financed, developed and packaged the American Gladiators as a movie project.
 In 1984 Carr sold his interest in a literary purchase to Flor-Jon Films.
 Ferraro had been the main driving force behind the American Gladiators brand since 1982.
 In 1987, Flor-Jon Films then licensed the unscripted rights to The Samuel Goldwyn Company (now a part of MGM).
 Ferraro is the sole creator of the 1994 kids' version of the series, Gladiators 2000 (a.k.a.
 G2).

-An all-star, one-off primetime celebrity special, Superstar American Gladiators aired on ABC on May 4, 1995.
+An all-star, one-off primetime celebrity special, Superstar American Gladiators, aired on ABC on May 4, 1995.

 Flor-Jon Films, Inc and the Samuel Goldwyn Co in 1993 granted a license to Chariot Entertainment in an effort to launch a live American Gladiators show on the Las Vegas Strip, but the president of Chariot became mired in a securities fraud prosecution, through no fault of Flor-Jon Films or The Samuel Goldwyn Co, and the live show went unrealized.